What are Carpenter Bees?

 Carpenter bees get their common name from their habit of boring into wood.
 Carpenter bees do not eat wood but cause damage to structures by drilling circular holes to create tunnels inside wood.
 Unlike other common bees, such as honeybees and bumble bees that live in colonies, carpenter bees are not social insects and build individual nests into trees outdoors or into the frames, eaves or sides of buildings.

-What do Carpenter bees
+What do Carpenter bees look like?

 Carpenter bees look similar to bumble bees in appearance, but they lack yellow markings on their abdomens.
 Instead, carpenter bee abdomens are smooth and shiny, whereas bumble bees’ have hairy, yellow abdomens.